DelazJ/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

    where you want it, but it also means that if you zoom in or out, the map will be at the wrong resolution and will look ugly or unreadable.

 #.
-Force the map to refresh by clicking this button:
+Force the map to refresh by clicking this button: |draw|

    .. image:: img/refresh_button.png
       :align: center